Now that legal Michigan sports betting is in full-swing, betting on the NBA is as popular in the Great Lakes State as anywhere else in the country.

 One of the first retail sports betting outlets in Michigan, the BetMGM Sports Lounge has a full-service bar and a wide range of seating options.
 You can catch the games on 60 HDTVs and place your bets at one of six betting windows or 14 self-serve kiosks.

-If you head to Onyx Sportsbook by William Hill, you’ll find much more than betting windows and kiosks for wagering.
+If you head to Caesars Sportsbook, you’ll find much more than betting windows and kiosks for wagering.
 There’s a full-service bar, an outdoor patio, and even complimentary games for those who are looking to kick things up a notch.

 The Detroit Pistons are Michigan’s only NBA team.
 Based in Detroit, the Pistons play in Little Caesars Arena in Midtown Detroit, which opened in 2017.